 Aside from the kidney, the blood vessels, and the heart, too much sugar in the blood also affects other parts of the body.
 Once the blood vessels already get damaged, this can cause further damage to other organs, including the eyes, which later on leads to loss of vision or blindness.

-For men, another important organ also suffers heavy damage caused by diabetes – the sex organ.
 Remember that the mechanism of an erection requires blood flow to the penis?
 If the blood vessels are damaged already, this means that the blood flow going to the penis is impaired.
 This explains why many diabetic males often suffer from erectile dysfunction as a result.

 This is the most drastic effect of diabetes on the sex life of male diabetic patients.
 Suffering from diabetes is already psychologically stressful.
 And if you add erectile dysfunction to the problem, it can get even more disheartening and frustrating.
 In fact, one study showed that in patients with Type 2 Diabetes, sexual disorders often develop and in relation to this, the patients also develop depression.